S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   **overall accountability** for an agreement lies with the people that make them
 -   an agreement can include **delegation of specific responsibilities** to individuals or groups
 -   agreements are **regularly reviewed**
+-   record those agreements you might want to reference later

 **Note**: In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.